ibexa/documentation-developer/docs/api/public_php_api.md

 It iterates over the Content item's Fields using the Content Type's FieldDefinitions (`$contentType->fieldDefinitions`).

-For each Field Definition, we start by displaying its identifier (`$fieldDefinition->identifier`).
-We then get the Field Type instance using the Field Type Service (`$fieldTypeService->getFieldType( $fieldDefinition->fieldTypeIdentifier )`).
+For each Field Definition, you start by displaying its identifier (`$fieldDefinition->identifier`).
+You then get the Field Type instance using the Field Type Service (`$fieldTypeService->getFieldType( $fieldDefinition->fieldTypeIdentifier )`).
 This method expects the requested Field Type's identifier, as a string (ezstring, ezxmltext, etc.), and returns an `eZ\Publish\API\Repository\FieldType` object.

-The Field Value object is obtained using the `getFieldValue()` method of the Content Value Object which we obtained using `ContentService::loadContent()`.
+The Field Value object is obtained using the `getFieldValue()` method of the Content Value Object which you obtained using `ContentService::loadContent()`.

-Using the Field Type object, we can convert the Field Value to a hash using the `toHash()` method, provided by every Field Type.
+Using the Field Type object, you can convert the Field Value to a hash using the `toHash()` method, provided by every Field Type.
 This method returns a primitive type (string, hash) out of a Field instance.

 With this example, you should get a first idea on how you interact with the API.
 Everything is done through services, each service being responsible for a specific part of the repository (Content, Field Type, etc.).

-Loading Content in different languages
+### Loading Content in different languages

-Since we didn't specify any language code, our Field object is returned in the given Content item's main language.
+Since you didn't specify any language code, your Field object is returned in the given Content item's main language.

-If you want to take SiteAccess languages into account, you can take advantage of TranslationHelpers as described in [Content Rendering](Content-Rendering_31429679.html).
+If you want to take SiteAccess languages into account, you can take advantage of `TranslationHelpers` as described in [Content Rendering](Content-Rendering_31429679.html).

+TODO - check Content Rendering

 Otherwise if you want to use an altogether different language, you can specify a language code in the `getField()` call: